Skip to contents

 "median"

-Replaces NAs with the local median of valid values within a centred window defined by either width or span.
+Replaces NAs with the local median of valid values within a centred window defined by width or span.

 "locf"